coldFireworks/packet_crafter/README.md

 # packet_crafter
-A rust library which consists of tool for creating, manuipulating and parsing data packets
+A rust library which consists of tools for creating, manuipulating and parsing data packets

 This crate is still in progress.